aryannaik225/Virtual-Assistant/README.md

 3. Run the application:

 ```
-python Jarvis_main.py
+python Sim_main.py
 ```

 ## Usage

-- Upon running the application, the Jarvis GUI will appear on the screen.
+- Upon running the application, the Sim-Sim GUI will appear on the screen.
-- Say "wake up" and Jarvis boots up ready to listen to your commands.
+- Say "Khul ja Sim Sim" or "Open Sim Sim" and Sim-Sim boots up ready to listen to your commands.
-- Jarvis will process your command and respond accordingly.
+- Sim-Sim will process your command and respond accordingly.
-- Once done, say "go to sleep" to temporarily sleep Jarvis.
+- Once done, say "Go to sleep" or "Soja Sim Sim" to temporarily sleep Sim-Sim.
-- Or say "finally sleep" to exit the application completely.
+- Or say "Band Hoja Sim Sim" or "Close Sim Sim" to exit the application completely.

 ## Dependencies